-I've seen some great rail stations on my just-completed Europe trip, and some problematic ones, and it's brought me back to an old point about station design that not everyone understands: Through-stations and end-stations are completely different design and planning problems.
+I’ve seen some great rail stations on my just-completed Europe trip, and some problematic ones.
+It’s brought me back to an old point about station design that not everyone understands: Through-stations and end-stations are completely different design and planning problems.
 They generate completely different kinds of space and completely different sensations of arrival and departure.
-It's pointless, for example, to compare New York's dreary Penn Station, a through-station, with magnificent Grand Central, an end-station.
+It’s pointless, for example, to compare New York’s dreary Penn Station, a through-station, with magnificent Grand Central, an end-station.
 They are apples and radishes.
 Consider:

 In an end-station such as Paris’s Gare du Nord (pictured), trains arrive in a stub-end track and must reverse direction to go back out.
 It’s a nuisance for the trains and their through passengers but it’s great for customers as pedestrians.
 They don’t have to deal with stairs, escalators or lifts, but can just walk forward, past the end of the train, into the main station space.
 End stations offer the possibility of a continuous flow, at the same level, between the train, the platform, the main hall, and even the street.

 (That we so often experience end-stations as great places suggests that our bodies, adapted for African savanna, really don’t like descending into tunnels, because we don’t like going anywhere that we can’t see clearly.
 The great station hall is the savanna, but the tunnel is more like the jungle, enclosing, disorienting, full of unknowns.)